turbot/tailpipe-plugin-nginx/README.md

 tailpipe plugin install nginx
 ```

-Configure your table partition and data source:
+Configure your table partition and data source to collect access logs using the combined format:

 ```sh
 vi ~/.tailpipe/config/nginx.tpc